sephcoster/excella-slackbot/README.md

 Thought the TinySpeck instructions allow you to specify a name, it is key to use the name provided to you by the Slack integrations console - in our case, the bot would not work unless it was integrated with Slackbot, and named the same.

+To test locally, make sure Redis is installed `brew redis`, then start the local redis server using `redis-server /usr/local/etc/redis.conf`.

+Next, in the bot directory, run `bin/hubot`.

 # Scripts Currently Deployed
 Scripts deployed to this Hubot include:
 * Ship It